sinohope/sinohope.github.io/sinohope-docs/docs/develop/get-started/general.md

 Sort the above key-value pairs in ascending order of the alphabet of the keys, then directly concatenate all `key` `value` (no delimiter between them, with the public key string having no key field) to form the final string to be signed, **encode the string to be signed as a byte array in UTF8**, and then use the private key (privateKey) generated locally to perform ECDSA signature on the data (the specific algorithm is `SHA256withECDSA`), output the signature using `ASN.1 DER` format, and then encode the byte array to a HEX string, then you will get the final signature string (see Sinohope demo: <https://github.com/sinohope/sinohope-java-api>).

+**Note**: In the concatenated string, the string corresponding to key is essential.
+For interfaces without request parameters, the concatenated string will start with the string `datapath`.

 See the following sections for detailed explanations of each part of the data.

 ### Explanations of Each Part of Data